 • College of Engineering ranked #13 nationally by U.S. News & World Report

 • College of Business accredited by AACSB International, placing it among the top 5% of business schools worldwide

 Costs and financial aid

-• Ranked #1 “Best Value in the Midwest” by U.S. News & World Report
+• Ranked one of the best values in the nation by U.S. News & World Report

 • Recent graduates are employed at top companies including AccuWeather, Whirlpool, The Walt Disney Company, Caterpillar, Motorola Solutions, Boeing, Rolls-Royce, and Riley Hospital for Children.